IBM/Hyperledger-Fabric-for-Trusted-IoT/README.md

 * Adding new functions to chaincode will bring new features to the application
 * According to new functions, API endpoints needed to be updated to fulfill the HTTP requests
-* Dashboard must be modified depending on the upcoming data
+* Dashboard must be modified depending on the incoming MQTT data

 ## License